1 Obesity Alters the Metabolism

 In lean people adiponectin circulates in high amounts and seems to have a protective effect against insulin resistance.
 The primary mechanisms by which adiponectin enhances insulin sensitivity appears to be through increased fatty acid oxidation and inhibition of hepatic glucose production.
 The anti-inflammatory properties of adiponectin reduce atherosclerotic processes in the blood vessels.

 Cytokines attach to corresponding receptors of target cells and modulate the metabolism of the target cell.
-That way cytokines coordinate the immune response between cells in the same tissue, but also the immune response between cells of different tissues.THis changed regulation has impact aside of the immune response.
+That way cytokines coordinate the immune response between cells in the same tissue, but also the immune response between cells of different tissues.This altered regulation has impact aside of the immune response.
 In insulin sensitive cells such as muscles increased amounts of cytokines decrease insulin sensitivity.

 I would like to touch on two more secretory adipose tissue functions you will need to keep in mind for the fertility, type 2 diabetes and hypertension chapter.

-Adipose tissue contains an enzyme called aromatase that converts androgens, the male sex hormones—even women have low amounts—into estrogen the main female sex hormone.
-In consequence estrogen blood concentrations will rise with increasing adipose tissue in men and women.
+Adipose tissue contains an enzyme called aromatase that converts androgens, the male sex hormones—women have also low amounts—into estrogen the main female sex hormone.
+In consequence, estrogen blood concentrations will rise with increasing adipose tissue in men and women.
 Keep this in the back of your mind until we talk about fertility and pregnancy.

 Obesity Increases Systemic Chronic Inflammation (SCI)